trychlos/pwix-roles/README.md

     Available both on client and server.

+- `Roles.usedScopes()`

+    An async function which returns an array of used scopes.
+This array will most probably at least include the 'null' scope.

+    Available both on client and server.

 - `Roles.userIsInRoles( user, roles [, opts ])`

     An async reactive data source which says if the specified user has at least one the specified roles.